seeratawan01/create-seereact/README.md

-# SeeReact - CreateSeereat Boilerplate
+# SeeReact - Create-Seereact Boilerplate
 ### The Simple Scaleable Boilerplate For React

 This boilerplate is already configured for react app with [Babel](https://github.com/babel/babel), [webpack](https://github.com/webpack/webpack) and [eslint](https://eslint.org/docs/rules/) but you still can easily configure it in your own way.